 Ashley's responsibilities include membership renewals, convention registration and other bookkeeping and administrative tasks.
 Contact Ashley for questions about membership, conventions/workshops, invoices and store orders.

-Prior to joining the NSPA staff, Ashley performed administrative work at a nonprofit that works toward the elimination of violence against women and children.
-She attended St. Paul Community Technical College for business management.
+Prior to joining the ACP staff, Ashley performed administrative work at a nonprofit that works toward the elimination of violence against women and children.